-• Desired Angular Resolution: your choice is guided by the synthesized beamsizes corresponding to the most compact and most extended configurations available in the current cycle as displayed in the Configuration Information.
-The value(s) entered cannot be smaller than the synthesized beam size of the most extended configuration and cannot be larger than the synthesized beam size of the most compact configuration.

-- Largest Angular Structure in source: here you should enter the largest angular structure that you wish to image in your source(s), which may be different from the actual size of the source.
+- Desired Angular Resolution: your choice is guided by the synthesized beamsizes corresponding to the most compact and most extended configurations available in the current cycle as displayed in the Configuration Information.
+The value(s) entered cannot be smaller than the synthesized beam size of the most extended configuration and cannot be larger than the synthesized beam size of the most configuration. - Largest Angular Structure in source: here you should enter the largest angular structure that you wish to image in your source(s), which may be different from the actual size of the source.
 The value entered determines whether you need multiple 12-m configurations and/or the ACA, and therefore has a direct influence on the time estimate (see the Maximum recoverable scale for the 12-m configurations in the Configuration Information table for guidance).
 The input units are the same as for the angular resolution.
-It is not used if an angular resolution of Any is selected. - Desired Sensitivity per Pointing: you should enter the sensitivity required for the most restrictive line/continuum observation to achieve the scientific aims of the Science Goal, and if relevant mention the S/N achieved for the remaining lines/continuum in the Technical Justification.
+It is not used if an angular resolution of Any is selected. - Desired Sensitivity per Pointing: you should enter the 1- σ rms sensitivity required for the most restrictive line/continuum observation to achieve the scientific aims of the Science Goal, and if relevant mention the S/N achieved for the remaining lines/continuum in the Technical Justification.
 In the case of a rectangular field mosaic you should specify the sensitivity required over the mosaic, not that for individual overlapping pointings.
 We recommend that the sensitivity requested is good enough to give a 3 σ detection at the very least, ideally 5 σ . - Bandwidth used for Sensitivity: for continuum observations, this field is automatically set to AggregateBandwidth.
-For spectral line or spectral scan observations you can pick one of six choices given in the dropdown menu: - Representative Window Band Width: the bandwidth of the spectral window chosen as the representative spectral window (and containing the Representative Frequency) in Section 6 - Representative Window Resolution: the (Hanning-smoothed) spectral resolution of the representative spectral window, taking into account spectral averaging.
-This is the default for spectral-line setups - AggregrateBandwidth: the summed, non-overlapping bandwidth of all your selected spectral windows.
-This is the default for single continuum - Largest Window Bandwidth: the bandwidth of your widest spectral window defined - FinestResolution: the finest (Hanning-smoothed) resolution of any spectral window, taking into account spectral averaging - User: a bandwidth of your choice (useful if you are intending to smooth your data after observation to achieve a certain S/N)
+For spectral line or spectral scan observations you can pick one of six choices given in the dropdown menu: - RepWindowEffectiveChannelWidth: the narrowest effective channel width (including Hanning smoothing and spectral averaging) of the spectral window chosen as the sensitivity driver for the observations (and containing the Representative Frequency) in Section 7. - RepresentativeWindowResolution: the (Hanning-smoothed) spectral resolution of the representative spectral window, taking into account spectral averaging.
+This is the default for spectral-line setups. - AggregrateBandwidth: the summed, non-overlapping bandwidth of all your selected spectral windows.
+This is the default for single continuum. - LargestWindowBandwidth: the bandwidth of your widest spectral window defined.